IVRPowers/blog/content/post/coding/videortc-build-videocall.md

 ###### Photo Source: Interactive Powers, Pexels.
 Creative Commons

-In this post we will show you how to build your videocall service based on HTML5 technology by using [VideoRTC.js](http://blog.ivrpowers.com/post/products/video-rtc-special-extensions/).
+In this post we will show you how to build your videocall service based on HTML5 technology by using our API Framework with [VideoRTC.js](http://blog.ivrpowers.com/post/development/introducing-videortcjs-developers/).

-### Step 1: Setting up the basic structure
+## Step 1: Setting up the basic structure

-* Firstly, you will need to include dependency within your project or web page:
+Firstly, you will need to include dependency within your project or web page:

 ~~~html
 <script type="text/javascript" src="videortc.js"></script>